gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/coding_basics.md

     readable.
 E.g. as we will see functions use parenthesis `()`, indexing brackets `[]`, conditionals and loops curly brackets `{}`.
-    It is a good practice to use a space after opening and before closing.
+    It is a good practice to use a space after opening and before closing a parenthesis/brackets.
+Furthermore, after an input we use a comma directly and after that use a space before the next input or the closing bracket, but not double spacing: before and after the comma.
 2. In R you can break your code into multiple lines.
-Use these linebreaks to make your code more easily readable.
+Use these line breaks to make your code more easily readable.
 3. In the future we will see many embedded commands, meaning you use a command within a command.
 If it is rather complex use spacing and line break together to make it easier to follow.